 Now send a test email from the attacking machine again and inspect the headers of that email:

-Received headers exposing the originating (the attacking) machine were removed, which is exactly what we wanted to achieve:
+Note how the Received headers exposing the originating (the attacking) machine were removed, which is exactly what we wanted to achieve: